Associate Professor Samuel Harvey

-As a research team, our primary goal is to create and answer research questions that is relevant to the real world.
+As a research team, our primary goal is to create and answer research questions that are relevant to the real world.
 One of our great challenges is that we lack the exposure to industries, and therefore, what those pertinent questions are.
 Being a part of WayAhead Workplaces provides us with a fantastic opportunity to speak with key industry stakeholders about workplace mental health.
-We have found that these discussions have been pivotal in helping us decipher what direction our research can be oriented and research programs would be relevant to the real world.
+We have found that these discussions have been pivotal in helping us decipher what direction our research can be oriented and what research programs would be relevant to the real world.

 We have been fortunate to have created some incredibly productive collaborations as a result of our affiliation with WayAhead.

 My team places high importance on a flexible work life to combat stress.
 I maintain that my team and I should be able to change their environment based on how they believe they can meet their goals most effectively.